Appreciate the underappreciated

 We're committed to hearing your feedback and suggestions.
 If there's a cinematic flop you'd like us to delve into, please reach out to us at NotABombPod@gmail.com or through our contact page.
 Your reviews and feedback are what drive us.
 If you enjoy our content, consider leaving a review on Apple Podcast or Spotify.

-Welcome back to Not A Bomb podcast, the show where we tackle cinema’s biggest box office failures and decide if they deserve a second chance.
+Welcome back to Not A Bomb!
+This is the podcast where we explore some of cinema’s biggest box office failures and decide if they deserve a second chance.

 Cast: Brad, Troy